Being a foreigner is a privilege.

-When I talk about privilege I do not mean entitled, I mean privilege as responsibility, and being humble.
+When I talk about the privilege I do not mean entitled, I mean privilege as responsibility, and being humble.

 Having lived in Ukraine for half a year, a man from the USA needed to have his car checked.
 He came to a service station, where he was welcomed, and his concerns were addressed.
-Everything was great except the mechanics, who worked on his car never smiled and never made an eye contact.
+Everything was great except the mechanics, who worked on his car never smiled and never made eye contact.
 A Westerner found this behavior uncomfortable and thought there was something wrong.
 In fact, there was nothing wrong.
-The man gave to the situation a little thought and just moved on with his day.
+The man gave the situation a little thought and just moved on with his day.
 Next time he made an extra effort to find the words of appreciation.
-As a result, he received a faint smile back and a tight hand shake.
-The rapport has been established and this foreign man is not so foreign any more, but one of the highly valued clients.
+As a result, he received a faint smile back and a tight handshake.
+The rapport has been established and this foreign man is not so foreign anymore, but one of the highly valued clients.

 Take away: be friendly and extend an extra effort to make other people comfortable around you.